Learn how radon affect construction activity and your responsibilities under the building regulations.

 The Building Regulations require the installation of radon preventive measures to minimise the level of radon in new homes.

-The Department of Housing, Planning and Local Government is revising the Technical Guidance Document - C which sets out the radon preventive measures required in New Builds in High Radon Areas.
-The effective date for the new radon map for New Builds will be announced at a later date following completion that revision.
-In the interim, please continue to use the radon map (pre-May 2022).
+The Department of Housing, Planning and Local Government has updated the Technical Guidance Document - C of the Building Regulations which sets out the radon preventive measures required in new builds in High Radon Areas.
+Check out our map for use with Technical Guidance Document - C to see if your building will be located in a High Radon Area.

 Radon can enter a building from the ground through small cracks in floors and through gaps around pipes or cables.

 Buildings in some parts of the country are more likely to have a radon problem.
 These parts of the country are called High Radon Areas.
 Outside radon is diluted to very low levels.

 If your home was built before May 2022, check our interactive map to see whether your building is in a High Radon Area.

 The acceptable level, or reference level, for homes and schools in Ireland is 200 becquerel per cubic metre (Bq/m3).
 For workplaces the reference level is 300 Bq/m3.

 For buildings built since 1st July 1998 in High Radon Areas the installation of a radon membrane is required.

 There is no published national standard setting out the required specifications for radon membranes.
 However, the National Standards Authority of Ireland has issued technical certification for a number of radon membranes.
 The NSAI Agrément Certificates establish proof that the certified products are ‘proper materials’ suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations.